miazfryer/airlines_stocks/README.md

 One of the most important steps in machine learning and predictive modeling is gathering good data.
 For this project, the data is loaded from Yahoo Finance using pandas DataReader function.

 ## Feature Engineering/Technical indicators

-• Moving Average Convergence Divergence (MACD): A momentum indicator which is used to identify trends over time. it is a function of the 12 and 26 day EWMAs.
+Financial analysts use a number of technical indicators, the one's including in this project are the following:

+• Moving Average Convergence Divergence (MACD): A momentum indicator to spot increasing short-term momentum using the difference between a short-term(12) and long-term(26 exponential moving average.
+Generally speaking, when a short-term moving average crossing below a longer-term average is used to illustrate that the asset's price has been moving downward at a faster rate and that it may be a good time to sell.
+The reverse will also be true for a bullish momemtum and that can be represneted with a positive MACD value.

+• Bollinger Bands: A statistical chart characterizing the prices and volatility over time.
+The chart is plotted using the moving average of 20 days and two standard deviations of the rolling average as the upper bound and lower bound.
+A common approach when using Bollinger Bands® is to identify overbought or oversold market conditions.
+When the price of the asset breaks below the lower band of the Bollinger Bands®, prices have perhaps fallen too much and are due to bounce.
+On the other hand, when price breaks above the upper band, the market is perhaps overbought and due for a pullback.

 ![Bollingerg](./images/Bollingerg.png)

-• Moving Average Convergence Divergence (MACD): A momentum indicator which is used to identify trends over time. it is a function of the 12 and 26 day EWMAs.

 • Relative Strength Index (RSI): A momentum oscillator which ranges from 0 to 100.
 Funds with over 70 or under 30 are traditionally identified as having strong momentum up or down.
 The RSI is calculated over a period of 14 days, and is a function of relative strength(RS), a ratio of exponentially smoothed moving averages of up and down periods during this time.